 It’s hard to believe there are disadvantages of using premium themes, but there are.
 Not all premium themes are alike and not all theme shops are alike.

-- Prices - Pricing can be high for some themes and a little out of reach for some people.
+- Prices – Pricing can be high for some themes and a little out of reach at times.

 - No Theme Review – Unlike themes from the wordpress.org theme directory, third party theme shops do not submit their themes for review.
 Code quality and security can be a big unknown to many people.
 This means that theme shops can ignore WordPress code standards.